makikorp/customer-redis-example/README.md

 1-Fork the repository provided by the customer

 2-create the required files
--create a docker-compose.yml to run redis
+-create a docker-compose.yml
 -create a okteto.yml manifest

-3-run okteto up with the okteto cli or using the ui 4-check for any error messages
+3-run okteto up using the okteto cli
+4-check for any error messages
 5-connect to the kubernetes cluster using the Kubernetes Credentials feature under the "Setting" tab 6-kubectl get pods -n makikorp